 SUGGESTED ACTIVITIES FOR DOGS

-Taking a puppy course is an excellent way for you and your dog to lay the foundation of a good working relationship and good everyday obedience, whether you’re a beginner or an experienced dog owner.
+Taking a puppy course is an excellent way for you and your dog to lay the foundation of a great working relationship and good everyday obedience, whether you’re a beginner or an experienced dog owner.
 Your puppy will meet both new people and new dogs, all in a new environment.
 You’ll meet other dog owners you can share experiences with.

 Being able to walk nicely on a lead without pulling is an absolute must for all dogs.
 In some environments and at certain times of the year, it’s even the law to have your dog on a lead.